Valproate: Pharmacokinetics

 All in all, over 20 metabolites are known.

 In adult patients taking valproate alone, 30–50% of an administered dose is excreted in urine as the glucuronide conjugate.
 The other major pathway in the metabolism of valproate is mitochondrial beta oxidation, which typically accounts for over 40% of an administered dose.
 Typically, less than 20% of an administered dose is eliminated by other oxidative mechanisms.
 Less than 3% of an administered dose of valproate is excreted unchanged (i.e., as valproate) in urine.
 Only a small amount is excreted via the faeces.
 Elimination half-life is 16±3 hours and can decrease to 4–9 hours when combined with enzyme inducers.

 Chemistry

-Valproic acid is a branched short-chain fatty acid and the 2-n-propyl derivative of valeric acid.
+Valproic acid is a branched short-chain fatty acid (SCFA) and the 2-n-propyl derivative of valeric acid (valerate; pentanoic acid; pentanoate).
+It is also a GABA analogue, or analogue of the inhibitory neurotransmitter γ-aminobutyric acid (GABA).
+Other analogues of valproic acid include valproate pivoxil, valpromide, and valnoctamide.

 History

 Valproic acid was first synthesized in 1882 by Beverly S. Burton as an analogue of valeric acid, found naturally in valerian.
 Valproic acid is a carboxylic acid, a clear liquid at room temperature.
 For many decades, its only use was in laboratories as a "metabolically inert" solvent for organic compounds.
 In 1962, the French researcher Pierre Eymard serendipitously discovered the anticonvulsant properties of valproic acid while using it as a vehicle for a number of other compounds that were being screened for antiseizure activity.
 He found it prevented pentylenetetrazol-induced convulsions in laboratory rats.
 It was approved as an antiepileptic drug in 1967 in France and has become the most widely prescribed antiepileptic drug worldwide.
 Valproic acid has also been used for migraine prophylaxis and bipolar disorder.